Fantasy Crossbreed Generator

 Results

-The inexperienced male half-Dragon Turtle fence who had a near-death experience that changed them significantly.
-He has an athletic build.
-His wardrobe is fashionable.
+The worldwise male half-Dragon Turtle cleric who can't resist helping people.
 His non-human ancestry is very obvious and not-concealable.

-The chaste male half-Sphinx bodyguard who suffers from a chronic disease.
-His wardrobe is classy.
+The lonely male half-Wyvern sorcerer who suffers from a chronic medical condition.
 He appears as an 'humanized' version of his non-human parent, but the result is very disturbing.

-The tactful male half-Basilisk inquisitor.
-He has an athletic build.
-He appears human - yet his shadow is always that of his non-human parent's species.
+The private male half-Bakeneko illusionist.
+He has an elegant build.
+He appears human - but has the personality and habits of his non-human ancestor.

 comments powered by Disqus